robek26/documentation_site/_posts/2018-08-28-raven-trader-bot-documentation.md

 ### Introduction

-This project is focused on building a trading bot that trades stockes on behalf of a user.
+This project is focused on building a trading bot that trades stocks on behalf of a user.
 The system uses day trading strategies since the system can tested and proft/loss can be realized quickly.
 It's an ongoing project and this documentation will show the completed features.
 To understand this system, It's necessary to have a basic understanding on how stock market works.

 ### What i used to build the system